faridkanji/TeamAccounting/index.md

 ## Specializing in Tax preparation for previously unfiled returns

-# Call us at 647-738-4927 to discuss how we can help you catch us unfiled tax returns
+# Call us at 647-738-4927 to discuss how we can help you catch up on unfiled tax returns